EventStore/documentation/docs/tutorials/HTTP_Connector.md

    The Url provides the HTTP URL endpoint where the EventStoreDB will send the data.

-4. "Subscription:Filter:Scope": "Stream",
-"Subscription:Filter:Expression": "order-.*?"
+4. "Subscription:Filter:Expression": "order-.*?"

-   The “Filter” entries filter the results for streams starting with "order-".
+   The “Filter” entry filters the results for streams starting with "order-".

 #### **Step 2.4: Run the `create_connector.sh` script**